na-na-hi/renget/archive/ProdiAgy.md

 Prodigy is the best optimizer (currently, likely ancient within 5 months) fight me on this.

 ##DATASET, BATCH, GRADIENT, STEPS, EPOCHS, TIME?
 Below 28?
-1 Batch Size, Gradient Accumulation Steps = Dataset, 1 rep and use epochs.
+Gradient Checkpointing Off, 1 Batch Size, Gradient Accumulation Steps = Dataset Size, 1 rep and use epochs.
 Equal or above 28?
-Can use Batch Sizes and/or Gradient Accumulation Steps, 1 rep and use epochs.
+Gradient Checkpointing Off or On depending on if you want more Batch Size or if you want to be able to use Gradient Accumulation at all, 1 rep and use epochs.
 Training time should be very fast compared to other methods.

 ##Base iA3 Prodigy .json:
-!!! danger train_batch_size may affect training negatively and since the whole idea of using iA3 is to go lightweight then it makes more sense to just use gradient_accumulation_steps.
 !!! danger Default d_coef is 1.0, it affects the d*lr shown in Tensorboard.
 !!! note First change the train_batch_size, gradient_accumulation_steps and multires_noise_discount according to your dataset and keep_tokens, caption_dropout_rate according to your captions.
 !!! note Everything else that you do not see in the .json is up to your taste and/or hardware.